-This spooky sound poem for Halloween is a great way to encourage kids to get creative with making sound effects.
+Theses Spooky Sound Stories for Halloween are a great way to encourage kids to get creative with making sound effects.
+The poem below is a great way to get started.
 The first two verses might be familiar as they are an old traditional children’s poem, but I had fun adding some more verses.

 Download and print the Halloween Night When The Witches Run spooky poem here.

 This activity can be kept quite simple for younger children, by using just a few instruments and with the teacher reading the poem and directing the sound effects as they should occur.
 But older children love the chance to read it out themselves and to be in charge of all the choosing and directing of the sounds.

 Exploring Musical Spooky Sound Stories

 - Start the activity by reading the poem through together, and depending on how many children are in the group, and how you are dividing the class, you may need to print off several copies.

 - Now decide together which words would be best to highlight with a sound effect (usually the descriptive, onomatapeas, and repetitive percussive ones) Use different coloured highlighting pens to highlight these words throughout the poem, so they can be easily spotted.